jackmaden/philosophybreak/_articles/free-will-illusion-sam-harris.md

 <span class="big-letter">O</span>n Harris's view, your genetics, your childhood, your environment -- all of the stimuli you're made up of and exposed to has conditioned your brain, in this moment, to read these very words; and if or when you stop, again, it won't be because you've consciously decided to do so -- it will be the result of a lifetime's worth of conditioning forged into your brain, a historical architecture of decision making that causes you to act the way you do at any given moment.
 As he states:

-<h4 class="blockquote">"Take a moment to think about the context in which your next decision will occur: You did not pick your parents or the time and place of your birth.
+<blockquote>"Take a moment to think about the context in which your next decision will occur: You did not pick your parents or the time and place of your birth.
 You didn't choose your gender or most of your life experiences.
 You had no control whatsoever over your genome or the development of your brain.
 And now your brain is making choices on the basis of preferences and beliefs that have been hammered into it over a lifetime — by your genes, your physical development since the moment you were conceived, and the interactions you have had with other people, events, and ideas.
-Where is the freedom in this?"</h4>
+Where is the freedom in this?"</blockquote>

 You might now stop and start reading again at random just to spite this hypothesis.